1. AngularJS Framework

-These are something you would only find in React and no other library or framework.
+These are something you would only find with React JS development services and no other library or framework.
 It is used to create highly dynamic and fast single-page applications, making all the use of its great power.
 You won’t need to rewrite what’s already written with React, also, React Native can come to aid in a lot more ways than we can think of.

 The extras you get with this library is something worth considering but be cautious that it has some features missing.
 The reason why React is a library and not a framework is the fact that it can do everything in Front end development.